pabolusandeep1/pythonRestApi/README.md

-This repo will have codebase for a simple REST Api exposed using python scripting.
+- This repo will have codebase for a simple REST Api exposed using python scripting.
-For the first commit.
+- Adding code to read a question and check the answer with chatGpt